 At the meeting's conclusion, the General Evaluator, Margaret O' Regan presented awards to Ann Nyhan - Best Speaker and Don McSweeney - Best Evaluation.
 In truth, all contributors were winners.

 In other news, the North Cork Area Finals of The Humorous Speech and Table Topics Contests took place in Fermoy Community Centre last week.
 Speakeasy was represented in both Contests by Michael Cronin and Pat Sexton.
 On a night when speeches were punctuated with laughter Pat Sexton emerged as winner in both Contests, with Kevin Walsh of Fermoy in Second Place.
 Both contestants will go forward to the Division B Finals in Listowel on Sunday, 24th November.
 They will cross verbal swords with participants from Kerry, Limerick, Clare and North Tipperary.

-The next Speakeasy Toastmasters meeting will take place in the Hibernian Hotel Mallow on Thursday, 30th May at 8.00PM.
-As always, guests are welcome to attend and observe the fun and the learning.
-Visitors are never coerced into speaking unless they wish to do so.
-For more details, please check out the website speakeasytoastmasters.com or on Facebook.
+The next Speakeasy Toastmasters meeting will take place in The Hibernian Hotel Mallow on Thursday, 28th November at 8.00PM.
+As always, guests are welcome to attend and are never obliged to speak unless they wish to do so.
+For more information on this club, please check out our website or on Facebook.